How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: A Motivating Example

 \section{A Motivating Example}

 To facilitate discussion, here we introduce a concrete example to show how vulnerabilities in Libs incur security attacks.
 Bouncy Castle (BC) is a collection of Java APIs used in cryptography~\cite{bouncy-castle}.
-According to CVE-2020-28052~\cite{cve-2020-28052}, its releases 1.65 and 1.66 have a vulnerability: \codefont{OpenBSDBCrypt.checkPassword(...)} compares incorrect data when checking the password, allowing wrong passwords to be accepted as valid ones.

-Listing~\ref{lst:example-exploit} shows the security test defined by a BC version later than 1.66, which demonstrates the vulnerability and the proof-of-concept exploit.
-As shown in Listing~\ref{lst:example-exploit}, ideally, if a BC version has no vulnerability, the first assertion (line 10) should succeed as the first parameter \codefont{tokenString} was derived from the password \codefont{test-token}; the second assertion (line 11) should succeed as the first parameter \codefont{tokenString} was not from \codefont{wrong-token}.
+According to CVE-2020-28052~\cite{cve-2020-28052}, its releases 1.65 and 1.66 have a vulnerability: \codefont{OpenBSDBCrypt.checkPassword(String bcryptString, char[] password)} improperly implements password-checking logic, allowing wrong passwords to be accepted as valid ones.
+Listing~\ref{lst:example-exploit} shows the security test defined by a BC version later than 1.66, which demonstrates PoV.
+Ideally, if a BC version has no vulnerability, the first assertion (line 9) succeeds as the first parameter \codefont{tokenString} was derived from the password \codefont{test-token}; the second assertion (line 12) succeeds as the first parameter \codefont{tokenString} was not from \codefont{wrong-token}.
 However, BC 1.65 and BC 1.66 fail the second assertion, as the invalid password \codefont{wrong-token} is wrongly considered to match \codefont{tokenString}.
 Such a security test demonstrates the problematic behaviors of vulnerable library versions, and implies the potential of security exploits (e.g., sending in wrong passwords to pass identity authentication).

-Although Listing~\ref{lst:example-exploit} shows a proof-of-concept exploit of the library vulnerability, it does not show how Apps built on top of vulnerable BC versions can behave abnormally or get attacked due to that vulnerability.
-In the scenarios when an App does not call \codefont{OpenBSDBCrypt.checkPassword(...)}, the App is not influenced by the vulnerability at all; consequently, even if existing dependency checkers (e.g., OWASP Dependency-Check~\cite{dependencychecker}) report a vulnerable dependency for App, the report is not useful but can mislead or irritate developers.
+Although Listing~\ref{lst:example-exploit} shows a PoV of the library, it does not show how Apps built on top of vulnerable BC versions can behave abnormally or get attacked.
+Existing vulnerability detectors can report such vulnerable API calls in Apps~\cite{rahaman2019cryptoguard,kruger2017cognicrypt,Zhang2022,zhang2022automatic}.
+However, as they do not show how vulnerable API calls introduce vulnerabilities or induce supply chain attacks to Apps, App developers are reluctant to revise Lib usage accordingly.

-Our research intends to generate security test cases for Apps, in order to demonstrate (1) how vulnerabilities get propagated from Libs to Apps, and (2) how the resulting vulnerabilities in Apps can be leveraged by hackers.